graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 Ok no problem, just scale horizontally, spin up additional ASP.NET server instances, add a load balancer and have the new requests open a web socket connection to these additional server instances, right?
 Not so fast.

 With the examples above, events published by any mutation using `PublishSubscriptionEvent()` are routed internally, directly to the local subscription server meaning only those clients connected to the server where the event was raised will receive it.
 Clients connected to other server instances will never know an event was raised.
 This represents a big problem for large scale websites, so what do we do?

+[This diagram](../assets/2022-10-subscription-server.pdf) shows a high level differences between the default, single server configuration and a custom scalable solution.

 ### Custom Event Publishing